James Lam: Publications

 Lam has over 100 articles and book chapters to his credit, encompassing a wide range of financial and risk management topics.
 He has been quoted in The Wall Street Journal, Harvard Business Review, American Banker, Financial Times, and CFO Magazine.
 Lam's first book, Enterprise Risk Management: From Incentives to Controls, published in 2003 (second edition, 2014) by Wiley, has been ranked #1 best selling among 25,000 risk management titles on Amazon.
 It has been translated into Chinese, Indonesian, Japanese and Korean.
 His latest book, Implementing Enterprise Risk Management: From Methods to Applications, was published by Wiley in 2017.

 Industry recognition and awards

 Lam is widely noted for coining the term, and subsequently being the first, “Chief Risk Officer”.
 He has been an early advocate of enterprise risk management as a consultant and practitioner.

 In 1997, Lam was honored as the first person to be named Financial Risk Manager of the Year Award by the Global Association of Risk Professionals.

+In 2004, he was appointed senior research fellow at Peking University.

+In a 2005 Euromoney survey, Lam was nominated by clients and peers as one of the leading risk consultants in the world.

+Treasury & Risk Management Magazine named Lam one of the “100 Most Influential People in Finance” in 2005, 2006, and 2008.

+In 2006, he was appointed honorary president of the Asia Association of Risk and Crisis Management.

+Lam served as a founding member of the Blue Ribbon Panel of PRIMA, and also served as co-chairman of the Education and Standards Committee.

+Lam served as co-chairman and founding member of the prestigious Risk Who’s Who – a network of top risk professionals.

+In the 2017 and 2018, the NACD honored Lam as one of the top 50 most influential corporate directors.